NYPL/research-divisions/angular-update.md

         };
     }
 }
-// Instead of returning a function with a promise,
+// Now.
+Instead of returning a function with a promise,
 // the new layout returns an object with request, reponse, and other properties. function nyplInterceptor($q, $injector) {
     ...